arvganesh/super-mario-kart-ppo/README.md

 An example integration of Super Mario Kart on the SNES.

-This guide is essentially a distilled version of [this](https://retro.readthedocs.io/en/latest/integration.html#).
+This guide is essentially a distilled version of [this](https://retro.readthedocs.io/en/latest/integration.html#) + some details about the game environment.

 ## Table of Contents